Boots Adams: Early executive years

 Boots Adams first entered the executive tier in 1932.
 Phillips Petroleum Company's founding president, Frank Phillips, appointed Adams as his assistant.
 He was promoted despite opposition from executive staff, who considered Boots and Phillips to be an odd team.
 Frank Phillips was resistant to incorporating Adams' ideas.
 Phillips instructed Adams: "I'm going to object to everything you do, but you go ahead and do it anyway."

 Adams reconstituted the company's amateur basketball team.
 Phillips had stopped sponsoring it after the 1929–30 season, because of the great depression.
 Adams personally recruited Joe Fortenberry and Jack Ragland; both of them were Olympians from 1936.
 He teamed them with Chuck Hyatt, Tom Pickell, Jay Wallenstrom, and Bud Browning.
 Lastly, he recruited local favorites, Ray Ebling and Dave Perkins to complete the 1937 team.

 The Phillips 66ers ended the season in first place.
 The team was favored to win the AAU tournament as well.
 Instead, Denver won the championship, 43–38, in Bartlesville.
 Columnist Chet Nelson called the game: "the greatest game Rocky Mountain fans ever witnessed."
 In 1958, Boots Adams was inducted into the Helms Foundation Amateur Basketball Hall of Fame.

 According to Reference for Business, Phillips and Adams "often disagreed as to how the company should be run."
 Nevertheless, Adams was able to secure Frank Phillips' confidence, and the authority to move his ideas forward.

 At the 1938 stockholders and board of directors annual meeting, company President Frank Phillips announced his plans to retire.
 He culminated his announcement saying he wanted K.S.
 Adams, "the fast-talking young man from Kansas with the big ideas, [to] be elected as the new president of Phillips Petroleum Company".
 The directors subsequently returned a unanimous vote in support of Phillips' recommendation.

 Years as company president

 Boots Adams wanted to diversify the company into emerging oil-related industries.
-After Adams became president of Phillips Petroleum, the company increased its acquisition of methane gas mining rights.
-In 1938, methane gas was burnt off at the wellhead as a waste product of oil exploration and the mining rights were cheap.
-The increased share of methane gas mining reserves increased Phillips' profit when the commodity's value more than doubled by the end of World War II.
+After Adams became president of Phillips Petroleum, the company increased its acquisition of natural gas mining rights.
+Natural gas was burnt off at the wellhead in 1938 as a waste product of oil exploration and the mining rights were cheap.
+The increased share of natural gas mining reserves increased Phillips' profit when the commodity's value more than doubled by the end of World War II.